chanchishing/Statistics-Class/README.md

 # Statistics-Class

-Notes of the two statistics classes that I took by University of Colorado on Coursera using [Github Wiki](https://github.com/chanchishing/Statistics-Class/wiki)
+My study notes of the two statistics classes that I took by University of Colorado on Coursera using [Github Wiki](https://github.com/chanchishing/Statistics-Class/wiki)

 - Statistical Inference for Estimation in Data Science